minecraft-saar/autoplanbench/README.md

 **Note:** the new log file will include everything from the previous log file except for the final information saved at the end of a run (i.e. success, number of tokens etc.).
 After the last entry (which should be a feedback from the simulator) the line shown below is added, then followed by all interaction logs from the P-LLM, T-LLM and simulator as usual.
 Note that the time and number of tokens only refers to the new time and tokens whereas the number of steps and step_reached_goal_first in the output take into account all (previous + new) steps

 `{"continued": true, "max_steps": [max_number_of_new_steps], "break_limit": [original_break_limi], "date": [date_of_new_run]}`

+# Batching

+The **Basic** and **CoT** approach requires only a single call to the P-LLM.
+Therefore, the batch API from OpenAI can be used for generating plans. <br>
+**Note**: in order to work, the implemented approach **requires that caching is used**!

+`python run_batch_openai.py -m [mode] --config [config] --few-shot-id [few-shot-id]`

+where:
+* `mode`:
+  * `'C'`: Creates the file with all inputs for the batch request
+  * `'S'`: Submits the batch request
+  * `'R'`: Retrieves the results from running the batch API request
+* `config`: path to the same configuration file that would be used for running the normal API (i.e. the same configs as described above)
+* `few-shot-id`: id of the few-shot example

+The file with the outputs of the batch request will not be in the format required for the evaluation yet and additionally, it does not include any translations back from NL to PDDL.
+However, running the script with `-m 'R'` will not only download the responses but also saves all inputs + responses to the cache.
+The final output files can then be derived by running the plan generation in the usual way (i.e. as described above) because all responses will be retrieved from the cache.

+Pipeline for batching:
+1. `python run_batch_openai.py -m 'CS' --config [config_file] --few-shot-id [few-shot-id]`
+2. `python run_batch_openai.py -m 'R' --config [config_file] --few-shot-id [few-shot-id]`
+3. `python run_planning.py --config [config_file] --few-shot-id [few-shot-id]`

+**Note**: it will take some time until the batch request is processed (at most 24 hours, often it takes less than 30 minutes for batches of 20 planning instances).
+Therefore, there should be some waiting time between step 1. and 2.